FPT Approximations for Fair Sum of Radii with Outliers and General Norm Objectives: Introduction

 The proof follows by reducing fair-range constraints to unit-requirement groups and applying the same structured reduction and iterative ball-finding algorithm developed for the upper-bound setting (see Section~\ref{sec:extn}).

-\paragraph*{Hardness of Approximation.} We complement our algorithmic results with a matching hardness bound, showing that achieving an approximation factor better than $3$ is unlikely even in \fpt\ time.

-Our hardness follows from the work of Charikar et al.~\cite{DBLP:conf/soda/CharikarKMN01}, who studied $k$-center with outliers in the presence of \emph{forbidden centers}, where certain points are disallowed from being chosen as centers.
+\paragraph*{Hardness of Approximation.} The hardness result of~\Cref{thm:mainthemnorm} follows from the hardness of approximation for fair \kcen with outliers, which is a special case of \fairnoroutsc.
+Specifically, Charikar et al.~\cite{DBLP:conf/soda/CharikarKMN01} studied $k$-center with outliers in the presence of \emph{forbidden centers}, where certain points are disallowed from being chosen as centers.
 They proved that for any $\varepsilon>0$, it is NP-hard to approximate this problem within a factor of $3-\varepsilon$.
-Moreover, their reduction originates from \textsc{Max $k$-Coverage}, which is known to be $\mathrm{W[2]}$-hard, and preserves the parameter $k$.
+Moreover, their reduction preserves the parameter $k$.
+It originates from \textsc{Max $k$-Coverage}, which is hard to approximate to a factor better than $1-1/e$ for \fpt\ algorithms under gap-ETH~\cite{Man20}.\footnote{Informally, gap-ETH says that there exists an $\epsilon>0$ such that no $2^{o(N)}$ time algorithm for $3$-SAT on $N$ variables can distinguish whether a given $3$-SAT formula has a satisfying assignment or every assignment satisfies at most $(1-\epsilon)$ fraction of the clauses.}

 The forbidden-centers variant can be viewed as a special case of fair $k$-center with outliers.
 Indeed, partition the point set into two groups: one consisting of forbidden centers with an upper bound of $0$, and the other containing all remaining points with an upper bound of $k$.
 Any feasible fair solution is then forced to select all centers from the allowed group, exactly reproducing the forbidden-centers constraint.
+Since the reduction preserves the parameter $k$, it implies that no \fpt\ algorithm can achieve a $(3-\varepsilon)$-approximation for fair $k$-center with outliers under gap-ETH.